bettybluee/MLOps-Practical-4/README.md

 * Create isolated environments using `venv` and `conda`
 * Export dependencies with `requirements.txt` and `environment.yml`
 * Build and run reproducible containers with `Dockerfile`
-* Understand how to version and share environments for collaborative projects
 * Document all executed commands and outputs in `terminal_log.txt`
+* Commit and push project files to GitHub

 🔗 **Main Repo:** [MLOps-Practical-4](https://github.com/bettybluee/MLOps-Practical-4)